 About Galit Zamler the Developer of Entrepreneurship for Kids™ Program

 Galit Zamler is the creator and mastermind behind the Israeli entrepreneurship curriculum for kids.

 Galit is a business and social entrepreneur, the co-founder of Galiel3.14 Ltd., an advisor, and lecturer on entrepreneurship education, leads Hackathons for students and entrepreneurship workshops for both students and teachers.
 She graduated with an M.B.A in business administration and a B.A. in social sciences and business administration.

 How did the idea of Entrepreneurship for Kids™ Program come about?

 The idea of developing a program for students on entrepreneurship stemmed from identification of the need to teach children entrepreneurial skills which will help them succeed in life in a dynamic world, in which we have to reinvent ourselves.

 The acquisition of these life skills often, strengthen children and encourage them to succeed.

-As an entrepreneur and a mom of four kids, Galit understands that entrepreneurship is one of the most important growth engines of the economy in each country.
+As an entrepreneur and a mom of four children, Galit understands that entrepreneurship is one of the most important growth engines of the economy in each country.
 She also has a unique appreciation and understanding of how important entrepreneurship is in contributing to the personal development of each of our children.

 The program Entrepreneurship for Kids curates years of knowledge and experience in management as well as entrepreneurship that has been adapted for children in many different schools.